PC-trollbox/pcos3/how-to/secure-system.md

 {"requireSignature":true,"requireAllowlist":true,"disableASCK":true}
 ```

 4. Save in `{systemMount}/etc/appHarden`.
-The system mount is usually "storage", in that case save to `storage/etc/appHarden`.
+The system mount is usually "system", in that case save to `system/etc/appHarden`.
 5. Restart the system.
 6. Immediately start pressing Enter multiple times until the Preference Manager appears.
 7. Make sure "Insecure REE fallback" is disabled.
 If it isn't, select the option.